Energy mythbusting

 Energy saving myths (and how we've debunked 'em)

-We've rounded up 12 of the most common questions we get below.
-As we are experts on MoneySaving – and not the intricate science behind using less energy – we've sought advice from the specialists at the Energy Saving Trust, and other experts for the more techy questions, including British Gas and an independent plumber, whilst also finding out what MoneySavers on Facebook, Twitter and the MSE Forum had to say.
+We've rounded up some of the most common energy saving myths and misconceptions below.
+As we're experts on MoneySaving – and not the intricate science behind using less energy – we've sought advice from the specialists at the Energy Saving Trust, and other experts for the more techie questions, including British Gas and an independent plumber, while also finding out what MoneySavers on Facebook, Twitter and the MSE Forum had to say.

 As is often the case in the world of science, not everyone agrees on every point so there isn't always a definitive answer, but our research should hopefully help you make an informed decision.